Former officer Derek Chauvin faces sentencing Friday afternoon

-Former Minneapolis police officer Derek Chauvin was sentenced Friday afternoon to 22½ years in prison for murdering George Floyd last year by kneeling on his neck for more than nine minutes.
+Former Minneapolis police officer Derek Chauvin was sentenced Friday afternoon to 22½ years for murdering George Floyd last year by kneeling on his neck for more than nine minutes.

 Hennepin County District Judge Peter Cahill handed down the sentence after hearing victim-impact statements from four members of Floyd's family, while Chauvin's mother pleaded for leniency, and Chauvin gave brief and cautious remarks that included expressing his condolences to Floyd's loved ones.